CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 instant-limit
 .............

-Maximal allowed number of queries at a single point in time from a single IPv6 address.
+Maximal allowed number of queries at a single point in time from a single IPv6 or IPv4 address.
-The limits for IPv4 addresses and prefixes use the same multipliers as for `rate-limit`.
+The limits for prefixes use the same multipliers as for `rate-limit`.

 This limit is reached when many queries come from a new host/network, or after a longer time of inactivity.